-I’m completely in love with the neighborhood vibe of Frederiksbjerg.
-The location is more convenient than I thought it would be and it’s mostly silent except for church bells and birds.
-Denmark’s biggest farmers market happens twice a week a couple of streets away, there’s a flea market every other Sunday, and my grocery store has wine tastings on Fridays and Saturdays, and free coffee always :)
+I’m completely in love with Frederiksbjerg’s neighborhood vibe!
+Even though it’s in the city center, it’s mostly silent except for church bells and birds.
+Denmark’s biggest farmers market happens twice a week a couple of streets away, there’s a flea market every other Sunday, and my grocery store has wine tastings on Fridays and Saturdays—and free coffee always :)

 The Scandinavian aesthetic has rubbed off on me over these past (nearly) eight years and now I’m all about creating hygge in my home because it’s an nice way to live and it’s pretty much the only way to survive the long Danish winters.
 In this iteration of my life, I’m going with white walls in all but the kitchen and I’m using feminine accent colors of predominantly green and pink with some turquoise, blue, and yellow here and there.

 The woodwork throughout my apartment is painted a gloss cream color and I’ve decided not to repaint it.
 It’s on the ok edge of having been painted too many times, but another coat or two of paint will not do it any favors.
-Having stripped over a hundred years worth of peeling paint off the trim in the apartment from hell, I’m happy to sit this one out.
-The paint is chipped in places, but these imperfections are what made me fall so madly in love with this apartment… unheated stairway bathroom, chipped paint, and all. hygge bedroom
+The paint is chipped in places, but these imperfections are what made me fall so madly in love with this apartment—unheated stairway bathroom, chipped paint, and all.

 My loose decorating plan is to keep it minimalist, combining some original Danish mid century modern furniture with other secondhand finds and a few new things here and there.
-Given free reign, I don’t think my home will ever not be eclectic.
+I don’t think my home will ever not be eclectic.

 A Hygge Bedroom Atmosphere